 United for Basic Needs

-United Way is committed to taking care of our most vulnerable neighbors.
+United Way is committed to taking care of our community's most vulnerable residents.
 This includes those needing food for themselves and their families, and those needing longer-term shelter, both to prevent and address homelessness.

 In Steuben and Chemung counties, more than 23,000 residents are living in poverty, according to the U.S. Census Bureau.
 One person in every eight is at risk of food insecurity, according to the Food Bank of the Southern Tier.
 Nearly half of all renters spend 35% or more of monthly income on their housing costs.